A Virtual Pinhole Camera Model

 In ray tracing, we build camera rays in the camera's default position (the rays' origin and direction) and then transform them with the camera-to-world matrix.
 The full process is detailed in the "Ray-Tracing: Generating Camera Rays" lesson.

-Don't worry if you still need to understand how ray tracing works.
+Don't worry if you still don't understand how ray tracing works.
 We will study rasterization first and then move on to ray tracing next.

 Understanding How Virtual Cameras Are Used